DefGuard/docs/deployment-strategies/standalone-package-based-installation/README.md

 After changes, you can simply enable and start your Defguard Core service:

 ```
-# on systems with systemd (like Debian, Ubuntu, Fedora/Red Hat Linux/SUSE)
+# on systems with systemd (like Debian, Ubuntu, Fedora/Red Hat/SUSE)
 systemctl enable defguard.service
 systemctl start defguard.service